Does Alaska have building codes?

 In Alaska, inspections are required for any new home built after 1991.
 It is also important to remember, that as an owner-builder in the state of Alaska you are allowed to build one house for your own use every two years.

-Usually you will need a permit for any construction or structural changes to your house, as well as all electrical, mechanical, or plumbing work that is more than regular maintenance.
-You may also need a building permit for additions such as storage sheds, fences, and decks depending on their size.
+Usually you will need a permit for any construction or structural changes to your house, as well as all electrical, mechanical, or plumbing work that is more than regular maintenance. … Merely cosmetic changes like painting and interior nonstructural remodeling do not require a permit.